econchick/new-coder/docs/_posts/Networks/2013-06-14-Part-4-Twisted-Plugin.md

 # <--snip-->
 ```
-It is a [deferred](http://twistedmatrix.com/documents/current/core/howto/defer.html) (a callback which we put off until later) that is triggered when the service closes our connection between the client and server (if `_bot` is not `None, and if the bot is connected`).
+It is a [deferred](http://twistedmatrix.com/documents/current/core/howto/defer.html) (a callback which we put off until later) that is triggered when the service closes our connection between the client and server (if `_bot` is not `None`, and if the bot is connected).

 Near the home stretch!